 "Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe.
-(John 20.25)
+(John 20:25)

 Here's why I prefer this second emphasis: When Thomas spoke these famous words, all he wanted was the same experience, the same opportunity, that the other disciples had already had!
-Previously, on the evening of the first day of the week, Jesus had shown up; and he had already shown the other disciples his wounded body, his hands and his side.
+Because Jesus had already shown up to the other disciples!
+A week before, Jesus had already shown the other disciples his wounded body, his hands and his side.
 But, Thomas had not been there, at that first meeting!